HuskyHacks/cazadora/README.md

 ## About
 This is a very quick triage script that does the following:
-- Uses device code authentication to retrieve a token for a user
+- Uses [device code authentication](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-device-code) to retrieve a token for a user.
-- Uses that token to call the Graph API to enumerate the user's tenant and collect the the tenant applications and service principals.
+- Uses that token to call the Graph API to enumerate the user's tenant and collect the the tenant. applications and service principals.
 - Runs several hunting rules against the collected output.
 - Organizes and color codes the results.